euanndobb/online_lib_insights/README.md

 - open-source online library API utilised for basic querying.
 - pagination employed to prevent data truncation by server.
-- specific dataset retrieved is cleaned.
+- the specific datasets retrieved are cleaned.
 - Data is sorted and presented in different forms and any insights are given.